AminFadaee/Traveling_Salesman_Genetic/documentation.md

 * Complete generation replacement
 * Roulette Wheel Technique for choosing parents
 * Negative of cycle distance as fitness
+## Algorithm:
+Here is a general pseudocode for the algorithm used in this project:
+1. Initialize the population
+2. For maximum number of generation:

+	2.1 Find the fitness of the population

+	2.2 Find the best individual so far

+	2.3 Create the next generation

+	2.4 Replace the current generation with the next one
+3. Return the best individual

 ## Libraries
 This project has been coded in Python 3.5 and the following libraries have been used: